Captain John (615) 509- 5210

 Kingsport on the Holston River

 1998 – Dugout 32′ long.
-Charlie’s Boat hewn out of cotton wood tree.
+Charlie’s Boat was hewn out of a cottonwood tree.
 The dugout was hewn at Wynwood Historical Site, Gallatin, TN, and Bledsoe State Park, Gallatin, TN.

 1999 – Steel barge 10′ wide x 16′ long.
 The Penny was built on Odom’s Bend Road for commercial use.

 2000 – Flatboat.
 14′ wide x 45′ long.
-Angela’s Ark built for Taylor County Kentucky Historical Society.
-Sailed Ohio River for Ursuline Nuns in Owensboro, KY.
-Journey lasted 9 days on the Ohio River.
+Angela’s Ark was built for the Taylor County, Kentucky Historical Society.
+Sailed the Ohio River for the Ursuline Nuns in Owensboro, KY.
+The journey lasted 9 days on the Ohio River.
 Reenacting of the first nuns establishing a convent in Owensboro, KY, in the year of 1874, now known as Maple Mount, KY.

 2003 – Flatboat.
 Angela’s Ark sold Angela’s Ark to Lewis and Clark Group.
-Sailed from Alton, Illinois on Mississippi River to Memphis, TN.
+Sailed from Alton, Illinois, on the Mississippi River to Memphis, TN.
 Sold to Mudd Island River Park and Museum, Memphis, TN.
 It is currently on display at Mudd Island River Park, Memphis, TN.

 2006 – Canoe – 14′ wide x 22′ long.
-Assembled a two Canoe Pontoon boat with Canoeist at Alton, Illinois on Mississippi River for East Germany Film Team.
+Assembled a two-canoe pontoon boat with a Canoeist at Alton, Illinois, on the Mississippi River for the East German Film Team.
 Titled Film: Mr. and Mississippi.

-2006 – Flatboat – 15′ wide x 44′ long Journey of Remembrance built in Terre Haute, Indiana, for private individual to reenact his great, great grandfathers first trip to establish the first Missionary Baptist Church.
+2006 – Flatboat – 15′ wide x 44′ long Journey of Remembrance built in Terre Haute, Indiana, for a private individual to reenact his great, great-grandfather’s first trip to establish the first Missionary Baptist Church.
 This was the first Protestant Church west of the Mississippi River.
-Year of 1806.
-Sailed from the Little Miami River above Cincinnati, OH to Cape Girardeau on Mississippi River.
-Journey was 3 weeks.
+The year 1806.
+Sailed from the Little Miami River above Cincinnati, OH, to Cape Girardeau on the Mississippi River.
+The journey was 3 weeks.

-2008 – Flatboat – Journey of Remembrance II added 16′ to original Journey of Remembrance at Rockport, Indiana at the Ohio River.
-Sailed from Rockport, Indiana on the Ohio River to Cairo, Illinois, from Cairo Illinois to New Orleans Louisiana on the Mississippi River.
+2008 – Flatboat – Journey of Remembrance II added 16′ to the original Journey of Remembrance at Rockport, Indiana, on the Ohio River.
+Sailed from Rockport, Indiana, on the Ohio River to Cairo, Illinois, from Cairo, Illinois, to New Orleans, Louisiana, on the Mississippi River.
 Recreated Abraham Lincoln’s first flatboat trading trip in 1828.

 2009 – Flatboat- 14′ wide x 45′ long.
 Built at Netherland Inn on the Holston River, Kingsport, TN.
 Flatboat is grounded and on permanent display across from the Netherland Inn, Kingsport, TN.

 2015 – Davidsonville State Park, Pocahontas, Arkansas – Trapper Flatboat-Museum Flatboat built inside the Davidsonville State Park visitors center.
-Fully equipped trader boat set against background of the Black River.
+Fully equipped trader boat set against the background of the Black River.
 Fully accessible for museum patrons.
-Wheel chair accessible.
+Wheelchair accessible.

-2017 – Flatboat Patience – Built in Gallatin, TN .
-Flatboat Patience was transported by land to Pittsburg, PA area to be launched on the Monongahela River.
-Our flatboat Patience, traveled by Ohio River to Mississippi River to New Orleans, La.
-3 month journey
+2017 – Flatboat Patience – Built in Gallatin, TN.
+Flatboat Patience was transported by land to Pittsburgh, PA, to be launched on the Monongahela River.
+Our flatboat, Patience, traveled by the Ohio River to the Mississippi River to New Orleans, La. on a 3-month journey

 Keelboat – Early Works Museum – Huntsville, AL. 12′ wide x 38′ long.
 Keelboat with working gristmill wheel.
 Provided 6 scale models of Flatboats, keelboats, and steamboats.
-Fully furnished Keelboat and surroundings with authentic wares with furnishings from the time period of 1800’s.
+Fully furnished Keelboat and surroundings with authentic wares and furnishings from the time period of the 1800s.
 Fully functional in place at Early Works Museum, Huntsville, AL.

 Pirate Ship – 16′ Wide x 42′ Long.
-Built fully operational Pirate Ship for Boy Scouts of American at Boxwell Camp, in Lebanon, TN as a permanent floating display on the Cumberland River.
+Built a fully operational Pirate Ship for the Boy Scouts of America at Boxwell Camp in Lebanon, TN, as a permanent floating display on the Cumberland River.
 Moored in 2011 at Boxwell Camp on the Cumberland River.

 We have crafted scale models of flatboats, keelboats, Conestoga Wagons, Shanti Boats, historical buildings, and sternwheelers for several organizations, including the following: